Teaching & Learning

 Another big step in 2nd grade is learning to read nonfiction books.
-Children will learn that you do not need to read the entire book and that there are several ways to get the information you need.
-They will learn how to use a table of contents, captions, a glossary, index and other features of nonfiction texts.
+Children learn that you do not need to read the entire book and that there are several ways to get the information you need.
+They learn how to use a table of contents, captions, a glossary, index and other features of nonfiction texts.

 Second graders write every day for a variety of purposes.
-They learn how to write from their own imaginations and experiences, and will write in several genres including narrative, poetry, and nonfiction.
+They learn how to write from their own imaginations and experiences, and write in several genres including narrative, poetry, and nonfiction.

 Some children in 2nd grade begin the year as phonetic spellers.
 Phonetic spellers understand that letters relate to sounds that they hear.
 They may write “grl” for “girl” or “cr” for “car.”
 Most second graders are transitional spellers.
 Transitional spellers experiment with and apply spelling patterns.
 Transitional spellers may write “bote” for “boat” by following the silent-E pattern.
 Throughout second grade, children begin to learn conventional spelling.
 As part of the process, students begin to identify words in their own writing that are misspelled or “don’t look right.”

 We integrate the Words Their Way study program into our curriculum, in which we provide customized word study activities that are just right for each child.
 Every week students receive a list of words to study.
 During our literacy block, they engage in direct word study mini-lessons and independent word study practice.
 Word study is also an important component of our weekly homework assignments.